-Trump has shredded norms.
+Perspective | Trump has shredded norms.
 Here’s an exhaustive – and still partial – list.

 Week 73After weekend visits at Mar-a-Lago, where allies and Fox News hosts Jeanine Pirro and Sean Hannity told Trump he was being soft on immigration, Trump tweets about “Caravans” coming to the United States.

-Amazon becomes the 17th company Trump has publicly disparaged since the election.
+Amazon (whose chief executive, Jeff Bezos, owns The Washington Post) becomes the 17th company Trump has publicly disparaged since the election.

 Week 74Thirty-eight U.S. ambassadorships remain unfilled by Trump, including posts in key countries like South Korea, Turkey, Mexico, Saudi Arabia and the European Union.